jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-engine-sosd.md

    This system should always be connected to a system producing X.
    It should also be connected to either a system that provides Y or a system the provides Z but not both.

 The four custom systems A-D also provides the [Monitorable] service.
-Furthermore, D also provides the [OrchestrationPush] service.

 ## The plant description(s) describing the example system